wallarm/product-documentation/docs/2.16/user-guides/settings/users.md

 You can click the cells in the table header to sort users by name, role, email, and last login date.

-Also, you can choose one or several users by checking the checkboxes on the left from a user name; therefore, you will be able to do operations on a group of users.
+You also can choose one or several users by checking the checkboxes on the left of the usernames; therefore, you will be able to do operations on a group of users.

 ## Searching Users